 SQL Profiler is a "best of" when it comes to SQL Server tools for troubleshooting and tuning relational database applications.
 SQL Profiler functionality can also be applied to Microsoft Analysis Services 2005.
 In this tip, SQL Server database expert Baya Pavliashvili introduces you to SQL Profiler to monitor, troubleshoot and optimize your applications in Analysis Services.

-#6 - Analysis Services 2005 delivers new features -- start to
+#6 - Analysis Services 2005 delivers new features -- start to finish

 Microsoft Analysis Services 2005 is designed to improve business intelligence performance in SQL Server.
 Among its new features are the Unified Dimensional Model, Data Source View, new aggregation functions and querying tools.
 Baya Pavliashvili brings you up to speed on MSAS while sharing some migration tips.

-#7 - Use cube partitions to improve Analysis Services
+#7 - Use cube partitions to improve Analysis Services performance

 Analysis Services performance may falter when reporting on huge volumes of data.
 See how to use cube partitions to improve query performance and reduce downtime.